Argentine rock: Late 60s beat music

 In 1970, La Joven Guardia came to embody the rise of beat music with their hit "El extraño de pelo largo" (The Long-Haired Stranger), which led to a 1970 film being made under that name, with Litto Nebbia starring in it, dramatizing the arrival of Los Gatos Salvajes from Rosario to Buenos Aires.
 In the film, Los Gatos share the bill with beat bands like Trocha Angosta, La Joven Guardia, Conexión n.º 5, Pintura Fresca and also with the duo Pedro y Pablo, pioneers of protest folk rock, who at the time had just released their first single: "I live in this city / The paths that no one follows".
 The song that occupied the A side -and that would give name to the duo's first album-, portrayed the same central theme of the film "El Extraño de pelo largo", that is, the complications that the "modern" young people of Buenos Aires had to dress with the significant clothes of the pop fashion (from long hair for men to miniskirts for women).
-La Joven Guardia, for its part, continued the success of the single with an long play of the same name, which contained compositions and arrangements of enormous quality.
+La Joven Guardia, for its part, continued the success of the single with a long play of the same name, which contained compositions and arrangements of enormous quality.
 They allowed themselves, like the Beatles in "Lucy in the Sky with Diamonds", to make a nod to the psychedelic movement by titling a song with an acronym for LSD ("Madmen, Saints, Devils"), and even closing the album on a conceptual level, narrating the death of the Stranger that gave it its title, "a victim of the cruelty of society", killed by the police, according to the interpretation made by the author himself.